Sam Snead: Career

 In 1939, Snead won three times.
 1939 was the first of four times (although Snead had already come close in 1937, losing to the eventual champion who had 19 clubs in his bag) where Snead failed at crucial moments of the U.S. Open, the only major event he never won.
-Needing par to win at the Philadelphia C.C., but not knowing that, since on-course scoreboards did not exist at that time, Snead posted a triple-bogey 8 on the par-5 72nd hole, taking a risky shot from a difficult lie in the fairway.
+Needing a par to win at the Philadelphia C.C., but not knowing that, since on-course scoreboards did not exist at that time, Snead posted a triple-bogey 8 on the par-5 72nd hole, taking a risky shot from a difficult lie in the fairway.
 Snead had been told on the 18th tee by a spectator that he needed a birdie to win.
 Snead ended up in fifth place, two shots behind three players who went into a playoff.

 During World War II, Snead was prevented from participating in 14 major championships (1940–1945 Open Championship, 1942–1945 U.S. Open, 1943–1945 Masters, 1943 PGA Championship), due to their cancellations.
 Snead served in the U.S. Navy from 1942 to 1944.

 In 1946, Snead won six times including the Open Championship at St Andrews.
 His expenses for playing there were more than three times his winning purse.
 Snead tied for sixth in the Open in 1962.
 Snead introduced the book, Sam Snead's How to play golf, and professional tips on improving your score.
 Also, rules of the game of golf, as approved by the United States Golf Association, and by the Royal and ancient golf club of St. Andrews.

 At the U.S. Open in 1947, Snead missed a 30 in putt on the final playoff hole to finish runner-up to Lew Worsham.

 Snead won three times in 1948, including his first Texas Open and fourth West Virginia Open.

 In 1949, Snead won nine PGA events including two majors including the Masters and the PGA Championship and was awarded Golfer of the Year.
-For Snead, it was the third of four second-place finishes at the U.S. Open, the only major championship he never won.
+For Snead, it was the third of four second-place finishes at the U.S. Open.
 Needing two pars to finish in a tie for the lead, Snead took three shots to hole out his ball from the fringe of the green on the 17th hole.

 In 1950, Snead won 11 events, placing him third in that category behind Byron Nelson (18, in 1945) and Ben Hogan (13, in 1946).
 Snead claimed that 1950 was his "greatest year" winning "eleven tournaments" including a playoff victory over Hogan in the L.A.
 Open yet lost the "Golfer of the Year" to Hogan, who won one "tournament".
 His scoring average of 69.23 was a Vardon Trophy record that stood for 50 years.